nikushx/jq_nikushxcom/README.md

-# 2016_nikushxcom
+# NIKUSHx.com - 2016 Edit
-Rebuilt website with Javascript/jQuery
+- Rebuilt website with Javascript/jQuery
+- Not currently finished, therefore not live.